 On October 13th, 1973, a two-year-old boy was taken to William Beaumont Army Hospital.
 He was crying with pain, vomiting, was malnourished, and unable to walk.
 Doctors soon discovered that he had had a fractured skull only one month before.
 The child’s parents couldn’t explain any of the injuries.
 The boy recovered from a coma that he fell into, but had lost his sight and is blind to this day.
 That little boy was the grandson of our founders, George and Mary Russell.
 Our founders’ tragic experience of child abuse in her family led her to be determined to prevent other children from suffering such unnecessary harm.
 That same determination is found within our staff and has led our agency to develop a comprehensive approach to preventing child abuse and neglect.

 The Child Crisis Center now has a long history of providing crisis shelter care to young children, newborns through 13 years in our Circle of Love Nursery and Children’s Shelter.
 The Center continues to develop progressive and innovative approaches to working with families and children.
 Other communities in Texas have called upon the Center, requesting advice and assistance in establishing similar programs.

-Services are provided to families throughout the El Paso community, regardless of residency, income, age, ethnicity or culture.
+Services are provided to families throughout the El Paso community, regardless of residency, income, age, ethnicity, or culture.
 The range of services runs from immediate crisis intervention when a family is facing an emergency to longer-term education.
-Homeless families, families facing medical emergencies, long-term chronic health problems, substance abuse issues and families with incarcerated persons are all served on a daily basis.
+Homeless families, families facing medical emergencies, long-term chronic health problems, substance abuse issues, and families with incarcerated persons are all served daily.